Speed Vs. Savings: Deciding Between Groupage and LCL for Time-Sensitive Cargo

 Lastly, LCL can be less predictable than full container load (FCL) shipping.
 The departure and arrival times can be affected by other shippers, which may impact your scheduling.

-Weighing these factors, it’s clear that LCL freight offers both opportunities and challenges.
+Weighing these factors, it is obvious that LCL freight offers opportunities and challenges.

 Evaluating Time-Sensitive Cargo Needs